frodoman/album-finder/README.md

 # Album Finder
-This is an iOS demo app allowing user to search albums using API from one of the big content provider.
+This is an iOS demo app allowing user to search albums using API from Last.fm

+# This app allows users to
+1. Enter keywords and hit 'Search'.
+2. Browse album search result in a table view.
+3. View details(image, artist and more info url) of the selected album in a details view.
+4. Visit the related website of the album when 'More Information' is tapped.

 # How to run
 Please open the AlbumFinder.xcworkspace file using Xcode 10.1 or later.